isg-software/progresspie/README.md

 	* `cssClassInner`: string.
 Defaults to `"progresspie-inner"`.
 In case you specify the `inner` option, this CSS class is assigned to the second (i.e. the (first) inner) graph just like the `cssClassOuter` option is to the outer graph.
 In case you use nested `inner` options, starting with the third chart (the “inner inner chart”) a number (starting with 2) is appended to this class name.
 E.g. the foreground of the third (“inner inner”) chart will bear the attribute `class="progresspie-foreground progresspie-inner2"`.
 	* Please note that these four options must be “root options” of the plug-in call.
 I.e. it's not supported to add these options to an `inner` option object.
 * `optionsByPercent`: function.
 Default is `undefined`.
 You may specify a function which takes the percent value (0..100, if a value adapter is used, this is the value returned by the adapter) and either returns `null` or an object with progresspie options from this very list, depending on the percent value.
 If, for some value, the function returns `null`, it has no effect.
 If, for some value(s) it returns an object, the options returned will override the global options passed directly to the jQuery plug-in.
 So, for example, you may specify a function returning null for any value > 0, but returning some other options for rendering a rotating ring for a value of still 0%.
 (Actually, this is a more universal version of setting a `color` function, since it may not only override a global color based on the depicted value, but may also change other properties like size, stroke with, rotation etc.)
-* `contentPlugin`: string of function.
+* `contentPlugin`: string or function or array of strings and functions.
 Default is `undefined`.
 Specify a content plug-in function to add content on top of a pie chart or inside of a ring chart.
+If you want to apply more than one content plug-in, enumerate the plug-ins in an array.
 	See section “SVG Content plug-ins”.
-* `contentPluginOptions`: object.
-If the `contentPlugin` option is set, this object may provide plug-in-specific options for configuring the content plug-in's output.
+* `contentPluginOptions`: object or array of objects (same size as `contentPlugin`).
+If the `contentPlugin` option is set, this object may provide plug-in-specific options for configuring each of the content plug-ins.
 See section “SVG Content plug-ins”.
 * `margin`: number or array of up to four numbers.
 Defaults to 0.
 With this option you may enlarge the SVG image around the actual pie chart, i.e. define the with of a transparent area (margin) around the pie.
 Effectively, this simply defines a larger `viewBox` for the SVG.
 (Normally you should not need this, it should be preferrable, if you want a margin around a pie chart in your HTML page, to just define a margin around the SVG image itself or its container element via CSS.
 But if you should, for some reason, really want to define a margin around the pie _inside_ the SVG, this option is for you.)
 If you assign just a number, that number denotes the width of the margin on all four sides, the result will still be a square image, just a bit larger.
 If you assign an array of four numbers (e.g. `margin: [1,2,3,4]`),  the first defines the top margin in pixels, the second's the right margin, the third number defines the bottom margin and the last is the left margin.
 I.e. the margins are enumerated clockwise starting at the top (12 o'clock), just like in CSS's short-hand margin syntax.
 Also analogous to CSS, if you enumerate less than four numbers in that array, the left margin will equal the right margin, if you don't list a third value, the bottom margin will equal the top margin.
 * `padding`: number or array of up to four numbers.
 Defaults to 0.
 This is very similar to the `margin` property, only this is an _inner_ border/area inserted between the margin and the pie chart.
 If you specify both, the `viewBox` will thus be enlarged in each direction by the sum of padding and margin.
 If you specify only one of both, you will normally not see a difference – at least not if you don't use certain _content plug-ins_: A content plug-in may draw content not only in the actual chart's area, but also into the padding.
 Take the `image` plug-in for example, which may be used to add a background image to a chart.
 The image will fill the background of the actual chart plus its padding, but not its margin.
 See content plug-in examples page!